Stefan Lazarević: Alliance with Sigismund

-Changed conditions in Southeast Europe in the early fifteenth century, led to a convergence of Despot Stefan and Hungarian king Sigismund.
-Stefan needed a strong ally who could help him get rid of Ottoman domination, but also stay on the throne of Serbia, due to an open conflict with Đurađ Branković, who enjoyed the support of Süleyman.
-On the other hand, Kingdom of Hungary was in a deep internal crisis, and, until 1403, Sigismund was unable to return to the country and regain complete control.
-It was, therefore, necessary for him to rely on a secure southern border, while simultaneously trying to provide a strong base for the resistance against the Ottomans and eventually expand to the south.
+The changed conditions in Southeast Europe in the early fifteenth century led to a convergence of interests of Despot Stefan and Hungarian king Sigismund.
+Stefan needed a strong ally who could help him get rid of Ottoman domination, and also allow him to stay on the throne of Serbia, due to the conflict with Đurađ Branković, who enjoyed the support of Süleyman.
+On the other hand, the Kingdom of Hungary was in a deep internal crisis, and, until 1403, Sigismund was unable to return to the country and regain complete control.
+It was, therefore, necessary for him to rely on a secure southern border while simultaneously trying to provide a strong base for the resistance against the Ottomans and eventually expand to the south.

 The negotiations were most likely initiated by King Sigismund, as he sent emissaries to Stefan, among whom was his close associate of Florentine origin, Filippo Scolari.
-The objective of this delegation had been successful and led to the conclusion of an agreement between the two rulers in late 1403 or early 1404.
-Under its provisions, Stefan accepted vassal relations to Sigismund, and received from him Mačva and Belgrade.
-With these new lands, including the Golubac Fortress, Stefan had strengthened his northern border, now delineated by the Sava and Danube rivers.
+The objective of this delegation was successful and led to the conclusion of an agreement between the two rulers in late 1403 or early 1404.
+Under its provisions, Stefan accepted being Sigismund's vassal and received from him Mačva and Belgrade.
+With these new lands, including the Golubac Fortress, Stefan strengthened his northern border, now delineated by the Sava and Danube rivers.

 Settling the situation in Serbia and clashes in Zeta

-Emboldened by his new Hungarian alliance, Stefan attacked the lands of Branković around river Sitnica, and then began to attack the areas under Ottoman control, in which it might have had Hungarian military support as well.
-It is not known exactly from which cities and regions were taken, but they were likely in the south-eastern part of Serbia.
-After these successes, he was able to make a peace deal with Branković, and at the same time through his mother's influence, not have Süleyman involved in retribution against Stefan's gains.
+Emboldened by his new Hungarian alliance, Stefan attacked the lands of Branković around the river Sitnica, and then began to attack the areas under Ottoman control, in which he might have had Hungarian military support as well.
+It is not known exactly from which cities and regions they were taken, but they were likely in the south-eastern part of Serbia.
+After these successes, he was able to make a peace deal with Branković, and at the same time, through his mother's influence, not have Süleyman involved in retribution.